How to Prevent Child Labour in India?

 A strict law is extremely essential to curb the situation of child labour.
 India has come up with Article 24 according to which no children below the age of 14 years should be engaged in any hazardous environment for work.
 Different NGOs are working on these policies and laws along with the authorities to prevent child labour.

 While spreading awareness has motivated many parents to enrol their children in schools, there are still many parents who consider earning more important than education.
 Often major problems in India and their solutions require one-to-one conversation.
 Hence, it is essential to have a discussion with such parents to understand their problems and then offer a solution to eradicate child labour.
-Many NGOs like CRY India, work on this line to convince parents of many child labourers in order to offer these children a new life by sending them to school instead of work.
+Many NGOs like CRY India working to stop child labour , convince parents of many child labourers in order to offer these children a new life by sending them to school instead of work.

 One of the major reasons why child labour is not reduced is that people do not stop employing children.
 So, responsible citizens of India should take preventive measures to stop other people from employing children in homes, shops, and factories.
 One of the ways is to stop buying items from a shop that has employed a child for work.
 When children will stop getting work, half of the issue will get solved here.
 These children will go to school rather to make a great future.

-Two of the major reasons for child labour are poverty and labour problem in India.
+Two of the major reasons for child labour are poverty and labour problems in India.
 Most parents cannot afford education for their children and so they consider children to be a useful resource for employment.
-But today there are so many policies such as free elementary education, mid-day meals, and others that can surely motivate children as well as their parents.
+But today there are so many solutions of child labour such as free elementary education, mid-day meals, and others that can surely motivate children as well as their parents.
 It is only that parents should be educated about these schemes and ultimately send more children to school.

-While child labour is one of the major problems in India and their solutions are still getting incorporated, many individuals have succeeded in offering a dignified life to many children so that they can cherish their childhood like other children.
+While child labour is one of the major problems in India and their solutions are still being incorporated, many individuals have succeeded in prevention of child labour and offering a dignified life to many children so that they can cherish their childhood like other children.
 Governments can just make policies, following them and preventing child labour from occurring is the responsibility of the citizens.